zxul767/ex-machina/content/blog/dynamic-programming/index.md

 For some problems, the bottom-up, iterative solution is the best option (both in terms of comprehensibility and performance.)
 But for some other problems the recursive solution provides a more straightforward implementation while remaining sufficiently performant (as long as the maximum recursion depth is not too large.)

 For those problems where maximum efficiency is required, it is always possible to rewrite the recursive implementation into a bottom-up, iterative style.
-For our present problem, we may need to restructure our current solution a bit before we can see how to transform it into an iterative one.
+For our problem, we may need to restructure our current solution a bit before we can see how to transform it into an iterative one.

-First, we can avoid passing a string to the `_can_segment` function simply by passing an offset (which implicitly defines the suffix we used to pass) instead:
+First, we can avoid passing a string to the `_can_segment` function simply by passing an offset instead (which implicitly defines the suffix we used to pass):

 ```python
 from functools import lru_cache